Skip to main content

 Immunizations

 All students are required to complete a health clearance process and vaccines should be discussed while meeting with a health care professional.
 Some countries require foreign visitors to carry an International Certificate of Vaccination (aka Yellow Card) or other proof that they have had certain inoculations or medical tests before entering or transiting their country.
 Therefore, International Programs strongly recommends students carry an International Certificate of Vaccination with them to their program location.
-Students can receive immunizations at Pepperdine's Student Health Center (extension 4316, option 3) provides select immunizations to you at no cost.
+Students can consult with Pepperdine's Student Health Center (extension 4316, option 3) and they provide select immunizations to students from low to no cost.
 As additional resources, students can review the US Department of State's country specific information and refer to the CDC website for a list of appropriate immunizations.

 Service Animals Abroad